rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 dnf install rsync
 ```

-If the package is not installed, `dnf` will ask you to confirm the installation, if it is already installed, `dnf` will look for an update and prompt to install it.
+If the package is not installed, `dnf` will ask you to confirm the installation.
+If it is already installed, `dnf` will look for an update and prompt you to install it.

 ### Preparing the environment